Ketchican Alaska to Seattle on a 50 ft Steel Scow

 The crew

 Tom Muir: retired captain, engineer, rigger, and instructor.
 Someone I met working at Seattle Sailing Club so many years ago, when he was head of maintenance for their 40-boat fleet.
 Tom was going to be the first mate and was glad to come along and not be the captain.
-Also, he is from southern Cali and looking forward to getting some family visits and surfing in once down south.
+Also, he is from southern Cali and looking forward to getting some family visits and surfing in once down South.

-Madison Rowley: former crew aboard the tall ship Lady Washington and one of my first junior sail students when I was teaching at Island Sailing Club in Portland.
+Madison Rowley: former crew aboard the tall ship Lady Washington and one of my first junior sailing students when I was teaching at Island Sailing Club in Portland.
 I think I was 19 or 20, and he was 14.
 Madison and I reconnected years after the JR Camp, and he crewed on my Merit 25 and Moore 24 in their respective campaigns.

 HarRai Khalsa: a friend of Madison's and former delivery crew and friend who had recently hired me to help him find a boat for his slip in Hood River.